 The Australian Government’s healthdirect website explains that you should call an emergency ambulance if:

 If you’re struggling to figure out in what cases you might need to call triple zero, check out the calling triple zero guide on healthdirect.
-It’s also important to know that as an nib member, you automatically receive unlimited emergency ambulance cover, which means you can rest assured you won’t have to pay a cent if you require a trip in an emergency ambulance.
+It’s also important to know that most of our health insurance covers include unlimited emergency ambulance cover, which means you can rest assured you won’t have to pay a cent if you require a trip in an emergency ambulance.
 To learn more, visit Ambulance cover.

 In most cases, you won’t receive a bill for your ambulance trip, as we’ll take care of it for you.
 However, if you do receive a bill in the mail following your ambulance trip, simply submit it as a claim through your nib app.